AiM0-create/Module-EADGI-Project/README.md

 ![1654712191919](image/README/methodology.png)

-Methodology focuses on covering all the stated objectives while also focusing on achieving the goal of educating and gaining knwoledge about earthquakes more!
+Methodology focuses on covering all the stated objectives while also focusing on achieving the goal of educating and gaining knowledge about earthquakes more!

 ### Description